ant-design/ant-design-web3/docs/course/contract-init.md

 ![](./img/slide.png)

 A brief introduction to the side panel icon function, we will have a more detailed introduction when we use it later. `Home` can always open the main page, even if it is turned off. `File explorer` is used to manage workspaces and files. `Search` is a global search function. `Solidity Compiler` is the interface of the contract compiler.
 The interface displays the basic configuration items of the compiler by default, and the `Advanced Configurations` button opens the advanced configuration panel. `Deploy&Run` is to send the transaction to the current `environment`. `Debugger` is a debugger.
-When debugging a transaction, the debugger will display the status of the contract. `Plugin mananer` is a plug-in manager, there are many plug-ins to choose from. `Setting` will have some basic settings, such as `language`, `theme`, `Github access token`, `general settings`, etc.
+When debugging a transaction, the debugger will display the status of the contract. `Plugin mananer` is a plug-in manager, there are many plug-ins to choose from. `Setting` will have some basic settings, such as `language`, `theme`, `GitHub access token`, `general settings`, etc.

 ## Workspace and file